Glomeco logo

-Since then, he has worked in radio on three continents for a wide range of channels.
+Amkelwa began her radio career 25 years ago in her home country South Africa, on the university campus radio station.
+Since then, she has worked in radio on three continents for a wide range of channels.
 She is currently working for SahWira Africa International on a podcast on decolonisation and organising a support group for adopted South African POC children.

-For Amkelwa, this type of development volunteering was the first of its kind, and “I would go again in a heartbeat if the opportunity arose,” she tells us of the project’s success.
+For Amkelwa, this type of development cooperation volunteering was the first of its kind, and “I would go again in a heartbeat if the opportunity arose,” she tells us about the project’s success.
+Both Amkelwa, who is critical of volunteering from a decolonisation perspective, as from Jamii FMs perspective.

 An open mind allows for unbiased peer learning on both sides